MichaelCWalsh7/Milestone-Project-2/README.md

         3. As a First Time Visitor, I want to play the game quickly, and with minimal effort.
         4. As a First Time Visitor, I want to be able to easily tell if I have succeeded or failed at the goal of the game.
         5. As a First Time Visitor, I want to be able to adjust or mute the volume of the game as I so choose.
-        6. As a First Time Visitor, I want to control exactly when the game/timer starts so I'm not unduly thrust into a game experience that I'm not prepared for.
+        6. As a First Time Visitor, I want to control exactly when the game/timer starts, so I'm not unduly thrust into a game experience that I'm not prepared for.
         7. As a First Time visitor I want to clear track my progress through the game.